• Skip to primary navigation

 How to make strawberry Swiss roll

-Step 1.
-Prepare a light-colored 15 x 10 inches (25 x 38 cm) jelly roll pan.
-Line it with a sheet of parchment paper by following this tutorial - how to line a Swiss roll tin.
+Step 1: Prepare a light-colored jelly roll pan measuring 15 x 10 inches (25 x 38 cm).
+Line it with parchment paper using this tutorial on lining a Swiss roll tin.

-Step 2.
-To make sponge cake, preheat the oven to 410°F (210°C).
-Pour grapeseed oil and milk into a small bowl, place it over a large container with hot water, and let wet ingredients warm up to 104°F (40°C).
+Step 2: To make sponge cake, preheat the oven to 410°F (210°C).
+Pour the grapeseed oil and milk into a small bowl, place it over a large container of hot water, and let the wet ingredients warm to 104°F (40°C).

-Step 7.
-When the mixture becomes thick, turns white, triples in volume, and the batter falls like a ribbon from the mixer beaters, lower the speed.
-Beat at low speed for 2 minutes to adjust the texture of the batter (photo 1).
+Step 7: When the mixture becomes thick, turns white, triples in volume, and the batter falls like a ribbon from the mixer beaters, lower the speed.
+Beat at low speed for 2 minutes to adjust the batter's texture (photo 1).

 Pro tip: Think of it like a rubber spatula moving from 2 to 8 on a clock, lifting and returning the dough.

-Step 9.
-Take a scoop of the batter in a bowl with milk and oil preheated to 104°F (40°C), and mix with a spatula.
+Step 9: Scoop a portion of the batter into a bowl with milk and oil preheated to 104°F (40°C), then mix with a spatula.
 Pour it back over the spatula and gently mix (photo 2).

 Beaten eggs with sugar in a bowl